luisleon90/dbt_snowflake_mcp_connector_quickstart/README.md

 ### Option B: Create via Cortex Code

+#### 5b.1 Open Cortex Code

-1. In Snowsight, open a **Cortex Code** session
+1. In Snowsight, open a new **Cortex Code** session

+#### 5b.2 Ask CoCo to create the agent

-2. Describe the agent you want to create — for example:
+1. In the CoCo prompt, describe the agent you want to create — for example:

 > *"Create a Cortex Agent called MY_DATA_AGENT that uses the `YOUR_DATABASE.YOUR_SCHEMA.DBT_MCP_SERVER` MCP server as a tool.
 Add a system prompt describing it as a data assistant grounded in the context provided by dbt."*

-3. Review and execute the SQL CoCo generates
+2. Review the SQL CoCo generates
+3. Confirm and execute

 > **✅ Expected:** The agent is created and appears in **AI & ML → Cortex Agents**.